A livable home is designed and built to meet the changing needs of occupants across their lifetime.

 - The family home accounts for 62 percent of all falls and slip-based injuries and costs the Australian population $1.8 billion in public health costs.

-- The cost to the homeowner of including key livable housing design features (in this case the silver level) is 22 times more efficient than retrofitting when an unplanned need arises.
+- The cost to the homeowner, including key livable housing design features (in this case the silver level) is 22 times more efficient than retrofitting when an unplanned need arises.

 A national survey has shown that the majority of recent home buyers, builders and renovators, and people aged 60 plus believe that livable housing design features make a home safer and more functional for all.